-Distributions from a mutual fund are simply earnings from the fund's operation.
-Unlike individual company who can choose either to retain the profit or return it to shareholders in the form of a dividend or through share buyback, a mutual fund is required by law to pass profits back to its investors, or shareholders.
+A mutual fund distribution represents a share of the earnings from the fund's operation.
+Unlike an individual company which can choose either to retain the profit or return it to shareholders in the form of a dividend or through share buyback, a mutual fund is required by law to pass profits back to its investors, or shareholders.

 There are many types of mutual funds with different objectives and guiding philosophies, but each must pass profits back to the investors in the form of mutual fund distributions.
 Understanding the distinctions between the various mutual fund distribution types is important, particularly for tax purposes.